 - Writing a will is especially important if you have children or other family who depend on you financially, or if you want to leave something to people outside your immediate family.

 - Having a valid will avoids uncertainty by ensuring that your wishes will be reflected and executed under a legally binding document.

 - Appointing an Executor/Administrator vide a Will helps ease the administration of your estate upon your death and avoid disputes between your beneficiaries.

 - The contents of your Will and proclamation of assets will be treated with utmost confidentiality.

-- Your Will, will be kept in custody by the ARB at NO extra charge.
+- Your Will, will be kept in custody by the appointed executor/administrator product at NO extra charge.